Department of Zoology

-Collegial assignments: I was a member of the Editorial Board for Ecology 2001-2004, member of the Council of the European Society for Evolutionary Biology (ESEB) 2005-2009, International Vice President of the Lepidopterist's Society 2009-2010 and I’m currently Editorial Board Member for the Journal of Research on the Lepidoptera.
+Collegial assignments: I was a member of the Editorial Board for Ecology 2001-2004, member of the Council of the European Society for Evolutionary Biology (ESEB) 2005-2009, International Vice President of the Lepidopterist's Society 2009-2010 and Editorial Board Member for the Journal of Research on the Lepidoptera 2010-2017.

 I collaborate with Niklas Janz's group studying insect-plant relationships in a subproject of my broader series of projects on insect phenotypic plasticity, exploring the considerable environmental effects that the host plants have on the fitness of insects and potential links to speciation.
-My latest personal research project (2012-2014) was "Evolution of insect host plant utilization and life history: a hierarchical approach", funded by the Swedish Research Council (VR).
+My latest personal research project (2016-2019) is "What is host range?”, funded by the Swedish Research Council (VR).
 In my research as a whole I strive for a synthesis between the host plant work and the other subprojects, which deal with areas such as effects of temperature and photoperiod on insect life histories and life cycles, connections to sexual selection, and the effects of phenotypic plasticity on speciation and extinction processes.
 Phylogenetic analysis is an important tool for such questions, and for this reason I am also very interested in butterfly and moth systematics, an area in which I collaborate with Niklas Wahlberg.
 I'm a firm believer in the strength of combining insights from phylogenetic and experimental studies, and my projects always include both approaches.
 In recent years I have added a genomics approach, in collaboration with Chris Wheat.

-Major research collaborations: I am one of the Principal Investigators on the Stockholm University strategic research programme EkoKlim, on the effects of climate on biodiversity and ecosystem services, and a member of the steering group.
-I am project leader for the new cross-biological project “Insect life cycle genomics and adaptation in the wild”, funded by the Knut & Alice Wallenberg Foundation 2013-2017, with additional funding from VR 2013-2016.
+Major research collaborations: I was one of the Principal Investigators on the Stockholm University strategic research programme EkoKlim, on the effects of climate on biodiversity and ecosystem services, and a member of the steering group.
+In July 2016 this project fused with the Bolin Centre for Climate Research.
+I am project leader for the cross-biological project “Insect life cycle genomics and adaptation in the wild”, funded by the Knut & Alice Wallenberg Foundation 2013-2017, with additional funding from VR 2013-2016.

 I'm married to Maria and have two children born 1988 and 1990.
 My off-work interests include TV shows, film and reading.